 When he left the workshop after seven years of apprenticeship, Leonardo had already garnered fame for his skill and talent.
 Vasari, a contemporary biographer of famous artists, recounts a story of Leonardo’s skill with painting impressing his master so much that Verrocchio laid down his brush and swore never to paint ever again.
 While the veracity of the tale is uncertain, Verrocchio did indeed pass more and more commissions to Leonardo as a lead artist as the latter approached the end of his apprenticeship.

-Lenoardo da Vinci: The Polymath
+Leonardo da Vinci: The Polymath

-As an independent artist with his own studio however, Leonardo did not benefit from the freedom.
-A perfectionist at heart, he took extended time with his commissions and dropped those that he no longer had interest in.
+As an independent artist with his own studio however, Leonardo did not benefit from freedom.
+A perfectionist at heart, he took extended time with his commissions and dropped those that he no longer had an interest in.
 He was also prone to experimenting with surfaces and materials, even at the expense of his commissioners.
 At one point, his father attempted to tie him into a contract with a local monastery to paint some work for them- it did not work out.

-Over the course of his long career, Leonardo worked in various capacities not only as a head of his own workshop but also as entertainer, cartographer, military architect and strategist and painter to powerful men like Ludovico Sforza, Duke of Milan, and Cesare Borgia, the subject of Machiavelli’s The Prince.
+Over the course of his long career, Leonardo worked in various capacities not only as ahead of his own workshop but also as entertainer, cartographer, military architect and strategist and painter to powerful men like Ludovico Sforza, Duke of Milan, and Cesare Borgia, the subject of Machiavelli’s The Prince.
 While employed and thus supported, Leonardo was able to quench his scientific leanings and curiosities.
 These scientific inquiries made their way into practical applications, especially when he was in the employ of Cesare Borgia as a military architect, but they were also used to astonish and evoke wonder for the wealthy and noble of Milan while he worked for Sforza as a master of theatre.

-In the 1500s, Leonardo also began his study of the human body with the dissection of cadavers, and procured a collaboration with a doctor named Marcantonio della Torre.
-While it was a grisly endeavour that provoked disapproval, the project also gave rise to some of the most beautiful anatomical studies that we know of today.
+In the 1500s, Leonardo also began his study of the human body with the dissection of cadavers and procured a collaboration with a doctor named Marcantonio della Torre.
+While it was a grisly endeavor that provoked disapproval, the project also gave rise to some of the most beautiful anatomical studies that we know of today.
 Leonardo was relentless in his drive to understand the human body, the muscles that powered it, the nerves and organs that enabled it to move.
 A general consensus is that if his drawings had been published at the time, they would have contributed greatly to the field of medicine.

 While he was not a fast painter, with only 15 complete paintings and a few unfinished ones left to us today, Leonardo da Vinci produced an incredible amount of writing that would be published into various treatises and papers after his death- about 13,000 worth of pages in fact.

-In 1515, Francis I of France recaptured Milan where Leonardo was a resident of.
+In 1515, Francis I of France recaptured Milan where Leonardo was a resident.
 The king greatly admired Leonardo, and offered him a place of residence the following year in France.
 Leonardo da Vinci would remain there for the last few years of his life, working intermittently due to poor health until he passed away in 1519.

 Top Works Sold